How to Successfully Dispute a DCU Transaction

 - Set up an account on our website (our price is an affordable $36 every three months) and connect it to your bank account and credit or debit card.

-- Scroll down the profile page and click on the Chargeback Instantly link under the Protection Products section.
+- Scroll down the profile page and click on the File a Chargeback link under the Protection Products section.

 - Answer some general questions about your identity, payment method, and where, when, and how much of your money you'd like to get refunded.